Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

-Let $X$ in $G\Set$, and let $\bC$ be in $\Fun(BG,\CL)$.
-The following proposition is an analogue of the second assertion of \cref{lem:eqsm-Gminmax} in the case where we replaced the minimal coarse structure of $G$ by the canonical one (\cref{etwgokergpoergegregegwergrg}).
-If $G$ is infinite, then $\Sh^G_\bC(G_{can,min} \otimes X_{min,max}) $ is only expected to admit finite limits so that it does not makes sense to consider cocompact objects therein (see \cref{egiojwotgwegergwgrwregwrg}).
-But $\PSh^G_\bC(G_{can,min} \otimes X_{min,max})$ belongs to $ \CL$ and therefore admits a good notion of cocompact objects.
-The same applies to the functor category $\Fun^{G}(K,\bC)$ appearing in the statement of Lemma \ref{lem:fun-cpt} below. \begin{prop} We have an inclusion
+Let $X$ {be a $G$-set}, and let $\bC$ be in $\Fun(BG,\CL)$.
+The following proposition is an analogue of the second assertion of \cref{lem:eqsm-Gminmax} in the case where we replace the minimal coarse structure of $G$ by the canonical one (\cref{etwgokergpoergegregegwergrg}).
+If $G$ is infinite, then $\Sh^G_\bC(G_{can,min} \otimes X_{min,max}) $ is not expected to admit all cofiltered limits, i.e.~that it only belongs to $\CLL$ instead of $\CLLL$ or even $\CL$.
+In particular, it does not makes sense to consider cocompact objects therein.
+But $\PSh^G_\bC(G_{can,min} \otimes X_{min,max})$ belongs to $ \CL$ and therefore admits a good notion of cocompact objects. \begin{prop} We have an inclusion